PaulJulio/square-serverless-aws-php/README.md

 2. Run `sls invoke -f hello -l` to invoke your function
 2. In this example, static web assets are stored with the project and served by lambdas.
 See the ['static/README.md'][5] for more info.

+## ToDos

+1. Local testing with SAM needed to reduce test-cycle time
+2. Static assets could all be served with one route if better mime-type logic were added to that route

 ## PHP handler function signature

 The signature for the PHP function is: